tdwg/website/about/executive/nominations/index.md

 : While Asian countries rank among the top ten in GBIF data usage, their participation in the TDWG community remains limited.
 To bridge this gap, we must proactively reach out to Asian researchers and raise awareness about the data standards and practices TDWG is developing.
 : As an Asia Representative, I would leverage my existing relationships with institutions and researchers in Asia and Africa to foster greater engagement with TDWG.
 This role would provide me with additional opportunities to connect with the community and promote TDWG's initiatives.
 I would also continue to organize symposia focused on Asia and the Global South at future TDWG conferences.

-#### Nominee Rep for Asia (2): Daphne Z. Hoh - Taiwan Biodiversity Information Facility, Taipei, Taiwan
+#### Nominee: Daphne Z. Hoh - Taiwan Biodiversity Information Facility, Taipei, Taiwan
 : [ORCID](https://orcid.org/0000-0002-7810-1034)

 **Background**